-BioInvenu’s proprietary LinkLight™ technology offers innovative tools for cell based protein-protein interaction assays.
+BioInvenu’s proprietary LinkLight™ technology offers innovative tools for cell-based protein-protein interaction assays.

 The LinkLight™ assay consists of two components.
 A protein A is linked to a Tobacco Etch Virus (TEV) protease and a protein B is linked to a permuted luciferase (pLuc).
 An inactive pLuc has been created by breaking luciferase into two fragments, rearranging the fragment order in that the N-terminal fragment is moved to C-terminus and C-terminal fragment is moved to the N-terminus and reconnecting them by a TEV protease cleavage sequence.
 Upon interaction between protein A and B, inactive pLuc is cleaved, the cleaved luciferase fragments are spontaneously refolded, driven by fragment self-complementation affinity, and active luciferase is reconstituted.
 The signal is specific and sensitive for protein A and B interaction.
 Other reporter proteins can be permuted to replace the pLuc.
 The LinkLight assay is not another enzyme or protein fragment complementation (EFC or PFC) methods.
 LinkLight technology overcomes the significant drawback of enzyme or protein fragment spontaneous self-complementation.
-The spontaneous fragment self-complementation caused by high affinity of two fragments increases false interactions and background signals, and makes transient protein-protein interactions as constitutive interactions.
+The spontaneous fragment self-complementation caused by the high affinity of two fragments increases false interactions and background signals, and makes transient protein-protein interactions as constitutive interactions.
 Furthermore, LinkLight assay technology has a unique ability in that one protein tagged with TEV can interact with multiple proteins tagged with permuted reporters to perform multiplex assays.

 LinkLight™ technology provides simple, robust, economic, and sensitive methods to detect molecules modulating protein-protein interactions in live cells with immediate and stable signals.
 LinkLight™ technology does not involve transcription or translation signal cascades, therefore false and off-target signals are greatly reduced.
 The technology is also different from protein-fragment complementation assays (PCA) or enzyme-fragment complementation assays (ECA) in which fragment irreversible self-complementation could produce high background signals, especially when proteins are over-expressed or two fragments have high complementation affinity.
 LinkLight™ assays can generate stable signals even from rapid transient protein-protein interactions.
-LinkLight assay also avoid drawbacks of BRET assay regarding spectrum separation, spatial distance and orientation requirements between a bioluminescent donor and a fluorescent acceptor, light intensity, donor/acceptor ratio, and unable for establishing stable cell line assays.
-In addition, the detection substrate, luciferin, is more economic and simple to use.
-Furthermore, the technology dose not need expensive equipment, as LinkLight™ assays can be read on many luminescence readers.
+LinkLight assay also avoids drawbacks of BRET assay regarding spectrum separation, spatial distance and orientation requirements between a bioluminescent donor and a fluorescent acceptor, light intensity, donor/acceptor ratio, and unable for establishing stable cell line assays.
+In addition, the detection substrate, luciferin, is more economical and simple to use.
+Furthermore, the technology does not need expensive equipment, as LinkLight™ assays can be read on many luminescence readers.

 LinkLight™ technology utilizes protein-protein interactions as functional signal readouts.
 The assay system can theoretically be used to find molecules that modulate protein-protein interaction or directly block protein-protein interactions.
-The technology can be applied to a broad range of protein-protein interactions by engineering appropriate fusion protein partners, such as cell membrane and cytoplasmic protein interactions, membrane and membrane protein interactions, cytoplasmic protein interactions, nuclear protein interactions, and cell-cell interaction through membrane protein interactions.
+The technology can be applied to a broad range of protein-protein interactions by engineering appropriate fusion protein partners, such as cell membrane and cytoplasmic protein interactions, membrane, and membrane protein interactions, cytoplasmic protein interactions, nuclear protein interactions, and cell-cell interaction through membrane protein interactions.